 More interested in developing a photography hobby?
 A lightweight mirrorless camera is a great choice.
 I use the Olympus “micro 4/3” series.
 Check out my travel kit below (shown with a newer body since mine is discontinued) – and if you feel like making my dreams come true, you can get me this or this:

 The perfect beach bag

 You’ll need something to carry all your beach necessities, so why not get one that does double-duty?
 This adorable tote has a built-in waterproof compartment to keep any wet items – whether a sweaty waterbottle or a sandy swim suit – segregated from everything else!
 There’s also a great organizer compartment for your shades, headphones and other small items.
 It’s a great choice for what to take to Hawaii as a beach bag that doubles as your carry-on for the plane.
 Check out the full selection of Logan + Lenora beach totes on their website.

 SPF lip balm

-The end.
 Keep your lips soft and happy by protecting them with an SPF lip balm like this one.
 (Better to buy a multi-pack since they’re basically always getting lost and you don’t want to be without one of your Hawaii essentials!)

 The water in Hawaii is wonderful, so there’s no need to buy bottles.
 Just make sure to bring a great travel water bottle like this one so that it’s convenient to keep it with you all the time.
 A reusable water bottle is one of the most important things you need for Hawaii, as respecting the land (not littering it with a million disposable plastic bottles) is one of the most important ways to travel responsibly in Hawaii.
 Check out our round-up of the best collapsible water bottles.